What do we do?

 interest groups.

-All courses and visits include an underground visit to see the
+All activities include an underground visit to see the

 mineralisation, and understand how the miners were able to make the mine